mobizt/FirebaseClient/resources/docs/net_config.md

 1. ### 🔹 GSMNetwork(TinyGsm *modem, const String &pin, const String &apn, const String &user, const String &password)

-    This required two places of the GSM module macro definitions, one in your sketch and another in /src/Config.h or in your own defined config at src/UserConfig.h or adding `TINY_GSM_MODEM_XXXXXXX` in compiler build flags.
+    This required two places of the GSM module macro definitions, one in your sketch and another in `/src/Config.h` or in your own defined config at `src/UserConfig.h` or adding `TINY_GSM_MODEM_XXXXXXX` in compiler build flags.

-    The TinyGsm modem should be defined at the same usage scope of GSMNetwork and AsyncClientClass.
+    The TinyGsm modem should be defined at the same usage scope of `GSMNetwork` and `AsyncClientClass`.

     See [GSMNetwork example](/examples/App/NetworkInterfaces/Async/Callback/GSMNetwork/) for using TinyGSM with this library.